Failure diagnosis for agent-written tests

 With Cloud

-One workflow, three surfaces
+One artifact, three questions

 VS Code